King Range National Conservation Area

 For more information or help planning your itinerary, call the King Range Project Office at (707) 986-5400.

 In the King Range Wilderness, a permit quota system has been set up to ensure visitors a wilderness experience free of large crowds and an opportunity for solitude.
-Also, to protect the fragile wilderness, the quota system controls the number of permits that can be issued at one time.
+The permit quota system sets a limit to the number of people that can start their overnight trip into the King Range Wilderness each day (see below).
 Permits are required year-round for overnight use in the King Range Wilderness.

 New Permit Information as of October 1, 2023: